This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 Fabrication Theory | Argues that resurrection accounts were fabricated for early Christian propaganda, citing inconsistencies. |

-The theories and arguments against the resurrection of Jesus Christ range from the swoon theory and hallucination theory to suggestions of fabrication and the lack of physical evidence.
+Theories against the resurrection include the swoon and hallucination theories.
+There are also claims of fabrication and the lack of physical evidence.

 The Impact of the Resurrection on Early Christianity

-The resurrection’s transformative power attracted new converts and inspired existing believers to live out their faith boldly despite the opposition from various societal and religious groups.
+The resurrection’s power inspired believers to live their faith boldly.

 Impact of the Resurrection on Early Christianity